Prince Harry & Meghan Markle Gave Prince Louis A First-Edition 'Winnie-the-Pooh'

 What do you give the little prince who has everything?
 You give him a memory.
-That’s was Prince Harry’s plan for his nephew, Prince Louis of Cambridge as a gift for his christening.
+That was Prince Harry’s plan for his nephew, Prince Louis of Cambridge, as a gift for his christening.

 Friends of the family say that bedtime stories were always a special time with Princess Diana and her boys.